Barbary slave trade: Spain

 Spain was one of the worst affected areas in all Europe to attacks by the corsairs.
 Both Spanish ships as well as coasts were subjected to attacks by the corsairs from the early 16th century onward.

 The corsairs of Tunis mainly raided the sea and coasts of Italy and Greece, while the Corsairs of Algiers and Morocco frequented the waters and coasts of Spain and Western Europe.

 The slave raids on Spain started in the early 16th century onward.
 The sack of Cullera in Spain on the Mediterranean Sea, occurred on 20 May 1550, when the Ottoman general Dragut landed in Cullera, Valencia and sacked the city taking away many inhabitants in slavery.
 Dragut attacked Cullera at night with 300 men.
 Dragut sacked the city, seized goods from the people and took almost all of the inhabitants of the city as slaves.
 He kept the captives in a cave before taking them to a slave market in Algiers.
+In 1558 Barbary corsairs captured the town of Ciutadella, destroyed it, slaughtered the inhabitants, and carried off 3,000 survivors to Istanbul as slaves.
+In 1563 Turgut Reis landed at the shores of the province of Granada, and captured the coastal settlements in the area like Almuñécar, along with 4,000 prisoners.
+Barbary pirates frequently attacked the Balearic islands, resulting in many coastal watchtowers and fortified churches being erected.
+The threat was so severe that Formentera became uninhabited.

 The slave raids grew particularly severe during the 17th century, when the corsairs abducted the population of entire villages along the Mediterranean coast of Spain, leaving large coastal areas depopulated.
 In 1637 for example, 315 women and children were captured from the town of Calpe.
 When the coastal villages depopulated, the Spanish crown was forced to raise the taxes of fish, meat, cattle and silk to finance the construction of fortresses to protect the coast and prevent people from leaving the areas for safer settlements in the interior of the country.

 Spanish ships were affected as well.
 In 1667, so many seamen had been abducted from the Basque provinces that those provinces could no longer fill the quotas of seamen to the Spanish marines.

 The slave raids in Spain and Italy damaged the population and in consequence the economy in the entire Mediterranean.